Deep Curve-dependent PDEs for affine rough volatility: Pricing via curve-dependent PDEs

+The couple $\Xm = (S, M)$ can therefore be rewritten as in~\eqref{eq:StockSDE}.
+In light of Remark~\ref{rem:rBergomi}, the exponential function in the diffusion part of~$S$ violates Assumption~\ref{assu:Martingale}(iii) per se, but the process remains a martingale (at least for $\rho\leq 0$ by~\cite{Gassiat}), which is enough for our purposes.
+Setting

-We have used here the usual (not bold) notation for~$\Theta$ as it is only one-dimensional.
-For any $t\in[0,T]$, the one-dimensional curve~$\Theta^t$ (or equivalently the infinite-dimensional process $(\Theta^t)_{t\in [0,T]}$) plays a fundamental role.
-It does not represent exactly the forward variance curve $\left([t,T]\ni u \mapsto \EE[V_u|\Ff_t]\right)_{t\in[0,T]}$, used in~\cite{ERHedging}, unless the drift~$b$ is null, and we refer to~\cite{Viens} for the precise correspondence between the two.
-The following theorem is the main result here (proved in Appendix~\ref{sec:ProofThmPDEBSDE}), and shows how to extend the classical Feynman-Kac formula to the curve-dependent case.
+Assumption~\ref{assu:Functional} then holds~\cite[Section~5]{Viens}. \end{example} The following theorem is the main result here (proved in Appendix~\ref{sec:ProofThmPDEBSDE}), and shows how to extend the classical Feynman-Kac formula to the curve-dependent case.
 From now on, we shall adopt the notation

 to denote the curve~$\Kr^t$ seen at time~$t$.
-It will become clear in the following theorem how this becomes handy. \begin{theorem} The option price~\eqref{eq:Price} is the unique solution to the linear curve-dependent PDE
+It will become clear in the following theorem how this becomes handy. \begin{theorem} Under Assumption~\ref{assu:Functional}, the option price~\eqref{eq:Price} is the unique solution to the linear curve-dependent PDE

 for $t\in [0, T)$, with boundary condition $P\left(T, S_T, \Theta^T\right) = g(S_T)$, where, at the point $(t, x, \Theta^t)$,